 Cost

 As soon as you are in the BIG register, you are subject to disciplinary law.
-Disciplinary law in healthcare is a special form of jurisdiction.
-Based on a complaint about a situation in which something went wrong, a disciplinary board assesses whether a healthcare provider has worked in accordance with the rules that apply to the profession.
-The central goal is to learn from situations in which something went wrong.
+Disciplinary law in healthcare is a special form of jurisprudence.
+Based on a complaint about a situation in which something went wrong, a disciplinary board assesses whether a healthcare provider has worked according to the rules that apply to the profession.
+The main goal is to learn from situations in which something went wrong.
 You can read more about this on the website of the central disciplinary board.

 Measure included during registration

-Healthcare providers can also be imposed measures as a kind of 'punishment' by a disciplinary board or by the Healthcare and Youth Inspectorate (IGJ).
-Some measures mean that you are no longer allowed to work in your profession partially, temporarily or at all.
-Sometimes a measure also has consequences for your registration in the BIG register.
+Measures can be taken against healthcare providers as a kind of 'punishment' by a disciplinary board or by the Healthcare and Youth Inspectorate (IGJ).
+Some measures mean that you are no longer allowed to work in your profession partially, temporarily or permanently.
+Sometimes a measure also has consequences for your BIG registration.
 Measures under which you are partially, temporarily or no longer allowed to work in your profession are always made public and included in your registration.
 You can read more on the page: 'Measures'

-If your specialty diploma is recognized by the specialist registration committee of your profession, they will let us know.
+If your specialty diploma is recognized by the specialist registration commission of your profession, they will let us know.
 We will then include your specialization when you register in the BIG register.
-This is called specialisatie aantekenen in Dutch.
+This is called 'specialisatie aantekenen' in Dutch.
 Information about recognizing and registering your specialization can be found under phase 3, heading 'Having your specialization recognized'.

 Phase 5: Getting to work